fluree/docs.flur.ee/website/docs/concepts/infrastructure/transactor_group.md

 Simply `git clone https://github.com/fluree/tx-group-ex-dirs.git` to begin.

-## Setting Up a Transactor Group in Different Folders
+## Setting Up a Transactor Group in Different Folders {#setting-up-a-transactor-group-in-different-folders}

 You can run a transactor group on three different ports on the same server by housing each transactor's data and configuration in a different folder.
 When running this